yanghuikang/yanghuikang.github.io/index.md

 excerpt: ''
 ---

-<div style="background-color: #eeeedb; padding: 10px;"> I am a postdoctoral researcher at UC Berkeley working with Dr. Trevor Keenan.
+<div style="background-color: #e9e9dc; padding: 10px;"> I am a postdoctoral researcher at UC Berkeley working with Dr. Trevor Keenan.
 My research improves the monitoring of terrestrial ecosystem dynamics and deepens our understanding of vegetation-atmosphere interactions.
 Leveraging satellite remote sensing, machine learning, and process-based modeling, I track changes in canopy structure, carbon, and water dynamics and model their interactions with the climate across temporal and spatial scales.
 I am keen to build robust quantitative frameworks that guide sustainable land and water resource management to mitigate climate change.  </div>

 ### News
 * **October 2023:** Our preprint, “CEDAR-GPP: Spatiotemporally Upscaled Estimates of Gross Primary Productivity Incorporating CO2 Fertilization,” is now under discussion at _[Earth System Science Data](https://essd.copernicus.org/preprints/essd-2023-337/)_.